 n/a

 Reel mowers provide a great workout since your legs do all of the pushing.
-That said, pushing through taller grass can be challenging and requires multiple passes for an even cut, especially on uneven terrain.
+That said, pushing through tall grass can be challenging and often requires multiple passes to achieve an even cut, especially on uneven terrain.
 It works best on well-maintained, oft-mowed lawns.
-If you have no interest in getting an extra workout during your yard work, consider a self-propelled mower such as the Ego Power+ LM2135SP.
+If you have no interest in getting an extra workout during your yard work, consider a self-propelled mower such as the Ego Power+ 800 Self-propelled 21".
 Unlike powered mowers that chop grass into fine pieces in mulch mode, reel mowers cut the grass and let it fall, often resulting in clumps that you may need to disperse.
 Adjusting the cutting height is also cumbersome and requires a wrench.
 Overall, this reel mower is a solid choice for those with smaller lawns who prefer a quiet, simple, emission-free mowing experience and don't mind a bit of manual labor.

 During our testing, we found that the Toro 60V Max Super Recycler does most of the work for you, with a “personal pace” drive that adjusts to your walking speed by responding to the pressure you place on the handle, making the mowing process nearly effortless, even when walking uphill.
 Our head tester says, “The assistance is seamless.
 It significantly reduced my physical load while requiring no cognitive effort.”
 We also love the large bag capacity that lets you keep mowing for longer.
-A huge upside to battery mowers is the relief on your ears.
-We measured the Toro 60V at a sound pressure level of 74 decibels for the operator, significantly quieter than gas models.
-And it isn't just about our objective measurements — battery models don't need to idle or warm up, which gives your neighbors a small but often noticeable break on the yard duty ruckus.
+A huge upside to battery mowers is the relief for your ears.
+We measured the Toro 60V at a sound pressure level of 74 decibels at the operator's position, significantly quieter than gas models.
+And it isn't just about our objective measurements — battery models don't need to idle or warm up, which gives your neighbors a small but often noticeable break from the yard-duty ruckus.

 SPECIFICATIONS